- Download an .xlsx version (created July 22 13, 12:23pm Los Angeles time)

-- Check out a visual version of the playlist (updated [hopefully] weekly, time allowing), created by Jeremy Caplan of CUNY’s Newmark Graduate School of Journalism
+- Check out a visual version of an earlier stage of the playlist, created by Jeremy Caplan of CUNY’s Newmark Graduate School of Journalism

 - Watch many of the films from the playlist’s “For when you need to laugh or smile” category on Cabin Fever TV, created by Jonathan Looman of visions.tv using his self-developed web app